RTCassidy1/kingsmen-project/README.md

+This project is a solution to the following exercise from Kinsmen-Software

 Project:

 We would like you to create a web page that displays 10,000 rows of data in a grid.
 The data itself, how it is presented, persisted, loaded, and served is all up to you!
 Here are some high-level guidelines to keep you progressing: